techidaily/site-games-able/source/_posts/combining-xbox-and-laptop-screens-for-optimal-gameplay.md

 ## What Is Remote Play?

  Remote Play lets you stream your Xbox One or Xbox Series X|S to any eligible device.
-This includes PCs, Android, and iOS devices; see[how to play Xbox games on your iPhone](https://www.makeuseof.com/how-to-play-xbox-games-iphone-ipad/) as an example.
+This includes PCs, Android, and iOS devices; see [how to play Xbox games on your iPhone](https://www.makeuseof.com/how-to-play-xbox-games-iphone-ipad/) as an example.
 You'll be able to use your console exactly as you would normally.

 ![A promotional image for the advertisement of Xbox Game Pass and Xbox All Access](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/xbox-game-pass-stock-image.jpg)